Manisha2704860/Restaurant-Billing-System/README.md

 4. Manage menu items, take orders, and generate bills as needed
 5. Export sales reports to CSV files
 # Admin Features
-- Add new menu items
+  - Manage menu items via the Admin Panel.
+  - Manage tables and view their status.
+  - Process orders for dine-in or takeaway.
-- View and manage tables
+  - Generate bills and print them.
-- Export sales reports

 # Cashier Features
-- Take orders
+ - Take orders and generate bills.
-- Generate bills
-- View menu items
+ - Access table management to mark tables occupied or free.